ruby-processing/language-jruby-art/README.md

-# language-jruby-art
+# language-jruby-art package

-JRubyArt snippets for atom
+Simple sketch snippet (to be expanded?).